biogeochemistry/PorousMediaLab/README.md

 If you wish to contribute in this open source project, please, create pull request or conact me via email: is.markelov@gmail.com.

+# Acknowledgements

+This project was funded by

+- Lakes in Transition (Research Council of Norway project no. 244558/E50 (https://prosjektbanken.forskningsradet.no/#/project/NFR/244558)

+- the Canada Excellence Research Chair in Ecohydrology (https://www.cerc.gc.ca/chairholders-titulaires/former-ancien-eng.aspx).

 # MIT License

 Copyright (c) 2019 Igor Markelov